A RIVETING AND RARE ASIAN AMERICAN SOCIAL JUSTICE STORY

 ABOUT THE FILM

 Disclaimer: JFV is inspired by true events.
-Certain names, events and sequences have been fictionalized and dramatized for storytelling purposes.
+Certain names, events, dialogue and sequences have been fictionalized and dramatized for storytelling purposes.

 This film has not been rated, but contains violence and coarse language not suitable for children.